erithmetic/weimar-project/about-the-term-transvestite.md

 ## Eonism

 English sexologist Henry Havelock Ellis used the word _eonism_ to describe all cross-dressing as an act of emulation based on neurotic tendencies.
-He knew of Hirschfeld's work but disagreed with his analysis.[^fn3]
+He knew of Hirschfeld's work but disagreed with his analysis.

 ## Transsexual